onzfonz/comp227/src/content/6/en/part6b.md

 }
 ```

-Only the array of notes is stored in the state of the current implementation of our application.
+Only the array of tasks is stored in the state of the current implementation of our application.
 In the new implementation, the state object has two properties:

-- `notes` that contains the array of notes
+- `tasks` that contains the array of tasks
-- `filter` that contains a string indicating which notes should be displayed to the user.
+- `filter` that contains a string indicating which tasks should be displayed to the user.

 ### Combined reducers